CodeOfficer/jquery-ui-rails-helpers/README.md

 TabsHelper
 ----------

 Helps generate HTML for use with the jQuery UI Tabs plugin.
-(Examples are in HAML, because your views should be in HAML. http://haml-lang.com/)
+(Examples are in HAML. http://haml-lang.com/)

     - ui_tabs do |widget|
     	- widget.tab('tab_one', 'Tab 1') do